 Talent placing the first of three interrupted sutures on the fundoplication wrap.
 TXT: Ensure secure, even sutures to maintain wrap integrity

-Talent passing a bougie through the wrap to confirm appropriate looseness.
+Talent passing a bougie through the esophagus to the stomach to confirm appropriate looseness.
+(Please move shot 4.5.2 Passing a bougie through the esophagus to the stomach together with 4.4.1 )

+Added Shot: Final inspection to ensure the wrap is firmly done.

 Conduct a final assessment of live operating room performance under expert surgeon supervision, ensuring all steps meet procedural standards [1-TXT].